-For comparison, the combination of these patterns is used in a second simulation (Figure 5).
-The simulation results of the combined configuration show a good correspondence to the separately calculated results.
+For comparison, the combination of these patterns is used in a second simulation (Fig. 7).
+The simulation results of the combined configuration are in good agreement with the separately calculated results.

-Figure 6 indicates current density distribution at the interface between the two patterns in the common simulation, which is a measure for the error in the separate simulations.
-The maximum error is 3% in our case; this value has been verified for the other patterns (see Figure 7) as well.
+Figure 8 indicates current density distribution at the interface between the two patterns in the common simulation, which is a measure for the error in the separate simulations.
+The maximum error is 3% in our case; this value has been verified for the other patterns (see Fig. 9) as well.

-Hence, under the constraints mentioned in Section V-C, simulation time can be reduced significantly by splitting an FE model into smaller parts while preserving the accuracy of the results.
+Hence, under the constraints mentioned in Sect.
+5.3, simulation time can be significantly reduced by splitting an FE model into smaller parts while preserving the accuracy of the results.